sawft99/Obsidian-SecPlus/Sec+/Chapter 1 - Overview/SecBasics.md

 	- #Reconnaissance
 		- Attacker determines methods to use to attack
 		- Attackers try to have a low profile
-		- Use OSINT and passive tools
+		- Use #OSINT and passive tools
 		- Go from passive to active scanning/actions
 		- Identifying where/how to attack target
 	- Weaponization
-		- Attackers couple payload with exploit code
+		- Attackers couple #Payload with #Exploit  code
 		- Creating tool NOT running
 	- Delivery
-		- Attacker finds vector for payload
+		- Attacker finds vector for #Payload
 	- Exploitation
 		- The moment code is executed and running
 		- "Phase 1"
 	- Installation
-		- During exploit it will install additional code to maintain remote access and achieve persistence
+		- During #Exploit it will install additional code to maintain remote access and achieve persistence
 		- "Phase 2"
 	- #C2 (Command and Control)
 		- Where weaponized code talks to an outside server to use additional functions